SpeedyWebHub/n8n-nodes-html-validation/README.md

-# n8n-nodes-content-validation
+# n8n-nodes-html-validation

 This is an n8n community node.
-It lets you use HTML and spoken language validation in your n8n workflows.
+It lets you use HTML validation in your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.